ggrrll/hop_suiss_ada_project/README.md

 - [Antonio Iubatti](https://github.com/antonioiubatti93)

-## Working steps
+## Workflow

-In this section we describe our steps, (more or less) chronologically.
+Here is a breif list of the steps we went through in our ourject.

 * [project proposal](1-project_proposal/project_proposal_hop_suisse.md) :

-> Describes guideline, goals and objectives of the project.
+> Describes guideline and goals of the project.

 * [global parsing](2-global_parsing/global_parsing.ipynb) :

-> From datasport main page, make requests to extract all the names, dates and
+> From the datasport main page, we make requests to extract all names, dates and
-> places of every running competition, and the url links where to find the
+> places of every running competition, as well as the urls where to find the
 > results.
 >
 > Results :